Skip top navigation

 Voluntary Resignation from Graduate Program

-Students who wish to resign from their graduate program must submit a completed Voluntary Resignation from Graduate Academic Program request form to their advisor or program.
-The resignation will become effective at the conclusion of the semester noted on the form.
 If the student wishes to resign before the end of the current semester, they will not be automatically withdrawn from any coursework they are currently enrolled in for the resignation semester.
 If the student wishes to be withdrawn from courses in conjunction with the resignation, they must submit a separate Withdrawal Request form to the Office of Student and Academic Affairs at cehdsaa@gmu.edu.
-To enroll in coursework at Mason after a voluntary resignation, students must submit a new application for admission.
+To enroll in coursework at George Mason after a voluntary resignation, students must submit a new application for admission.

 Withdrawal Request

 Undergraduate and graduate students may request a withdrawal from their courses for non-academic reasons after the unrestricted withdrawal period.
-Such requests are only considered under extenuating circumstances.
-Students must provide verifiable, third-party documentation (dated and on official letterhead) with their request, along with a compelling rationale detailed in their personal narrative, that confirms how their ability to be a successful student was impacted during the timeframe of the affected semester or term.
-Withdrawals are typically only allowed for all courses within a semester/term; however, if a student is seeking a partial withdrawal, the student must clearly demonstrate why their extenuating circumstance(s) affected the particular course(s) specifically and not all courses taken in the same semester/term.
+Such requests are only considered under extenuating or exceptional circumstances.
+Students must provide verifiable, third-party documentation (dated and on official letterhead) with their request, along with a compelling rationale detailed in their personal narrative, that confirms how their ability to be a successful student was specifically impacted during the timeframe of the affected semester or term.
+Withdrawals are typically only allowed for all courses taken within a semester/term; however, if a student is seeking a partial withdrawal, the student must clearly demonstrate why their extenuating circumstance(s) affected the particular course(s) specifically, and not all courses taken in the same semester/term.
 Otherwise, only a full withdrawal from all courses in a semester or term will be considered.

 Exceptional circumstances include, but are not limited to: